niplav/site/sites.md

 [home](./index.md)
 ------------------

-*author: niplav, created: 2021-10-14, modified: 2022-03-19, language: english, status: notes, importance: 6, confidence: log*
+*author: niplav, created: 2021-10-14, modified: 2022-05-17, language: english, status: notes, importance: 6, confidence: log*

-> __Some people have been complaining about a “website discoverability crisis”.
+> __Some people have been complaining about a “website discoverability crisis”<!--TODO: link-->.
 While I haven't been affected by this particular problem (on the contrary!), I want people to know some high-quality websites.__

 Recommendation-Worthy Websites
 ===============================